Azure Event Hubs — A big data streaming platform and event ingestion service

 The following figure shows the Event Hubs stream processing architecture:

-To get started using Event Hubs, see the following articles:
+To get started using Event Hubs, see the Send and receive events tutorials:

 To learn more about Event Hubs, see the following articles: